danielbodnar/awesome-stars/README.md

 - [graphile/crystal](https://github.com/graphile/crystal) - 🔮 Graphile's Crystal Monorepo; home to Grafast, PostGraphile, pg-introspection, pg-sql2 and much more!
 - [asyncapi/avro-schema-parser](https://github.com/asyncapi/avro-schema-parser) - An AsyncAPI schema parser for Avro 1.x schemas.
 - [asyncapi/vs-asyncapi-preview](https://github.com/asyncapi/vs-asyncapi-preview) - VSCode AsyncAPI Preview Extension
-- [asyncapi/github-action-for-cli](https://github.com/asyncapi/github-action-for-cli) - GitHub Action with generator, validator, converter and others - all in one for your AsyncAPI documents with AsyncAPI CLI as backbone
 - [asyncapi/html-template](https://github.com/asyncapi/html-template) - HTML template for AsyncAPI Generator.
 Use it to generate a static docs.
 It is using AsyncAPI React component under the hood.
 - [asyncapi/cli](https://github.com/asyncapi/cli) - CLI to work with your AsyncAPI files.
 You can validate them and in the future use a generator and even bootstrap a new file.
 Contributions are welcomed!
 - [edge-js/edge](https://github.com/edge-js/edge) - Node.js template with a breath of fresh air